(Text in bold are rules amended, added and approved by league managers in 2022.)

 2.15: Pitcher hitting three batters rule:

-Any pitcher who hits three batters with pitched balls must be removed from the game and may not return to pitch in the game.
+Any pitcher who hits three batters with pitched balls must be removed from the mound and may not return to pitch in the game.

 Home Team Responsibilities: